swirlai/swirl-search/docs/Tutorials.md

 # Creating a SearchProvider

 A SearchProvider is a configuration of a Connector.
-To connect to a given source, first verify that it supports a Connector that Swirl already has.
+To connect to a given source, first verify that it supports a Connector that SWIRL already has.
 (See the next tutorial for information on creating new Connectors.)

 For example, if trying to query a website using a URL like `https://host.com/?q=my+query+here` that returns JSON or XML, create a new SearchProvider configuring the `RequestsGet` Connector as follows: